 However, the aforementioned exemptions don't exist at the federal level.
-This means that each state is free to enact their own laws that don't allow for any exemptions to the Fair Housing Act.
+This means that each state is free to enact their own laws that don't allow for any exemptions to the Fair Housing Laws.

 What is Familial Status Discrimination?

 As aforementioned, 'familial status' is one of the protected characteristics under the fair housing law.

 In general, familial status applies to women who are pregnant, or parents, legal custodians, or guardians with kids below the age of 18 years old.

 Tenant-on-Tenant Discrimination – Can You be Held Liable?

 In 2018, a court found a landlord to be guilty for tenant-on-tenant harassment that was on the basis of a protected class.

 The complainant was repeatedly abused and harassed by residents in her new community housing building for being a member of the LGBTQ+ community.
 The tenant notified the landlord of the issue and asked for help.
 However, the landlord disregarded her and didn't take any measures to stop the harassment.
 The landlord also prevented her from using the dwelling's facilities and tried to remove her from the unit.

 Because of this, the judge ruled that the landlord was guilty of discrimination and breaking fair housing laws by limiting the tenant's use of facilities, trying to evict her, and failing to take action to stop the harassment.

-With that in mind, you have a responsibility to take complaints from tenants seriously.
+With that in mind, you have a responsibility to take complaints from tenants in your housing seriously.
 If you ignore their complaints, you could find yourself in legal trouble and it could be considered housing discrimination.

 Remember, tenants have a right to quiet and peaceful enjoyment of their rented homes.
 So, if their peace is constantly disrupted, you should definitely do something about it since it's your obligation to create a welcoming and safe environment for your tenants.
 Handling any tenant complaint should be top priority when respecting the fair housing laws.